Tissue engineering: Modern era (20th and 21st centuries)

 As time progresses and technology advances, there is a constant need for change in the approach researchers take in their studies.
 Tissue engineering has continued to evolve over centuries.
 In the beginning people used to look at and use samples directly from human or animal cadavers.
 Now, tissue engineers have the ability to remake many of the tissues in the body through the use of modern techniques such as microfabrication and three-dimensional bioprinting in conjunction with native tissue cells/stem cells.
 These advances have allowed researchers to generate new tissues in a much more efficient manner.
 For example, these techniques allow for more personalization which allow for better biocompatibility, decreased immune response, cellular integration, and longevity.
 There is no doubt that these techniques will continue to evolve, as we have continued to see microfabrication and bioprinting evolve over the past decade.

 In 1960, Wichterle and Lim were the first to publish experiments on hydrogels for biomedical applications by using them in contact lens construction.
 Work on the field developed slowly over the next two decades, but later found traction when hydrogels were repurposed for drug delivery.
 In 1984, Charles Hull developed bioprinting by converting a Hewlett-Packard inkjet printer into a device capable of depositing cells in 2-D. Three dimensional (3-D) printing is a type of additive manufacturing which has since found various applications in medical engineering, due to its high precision and efficiency.
 With biologist James Thompson's development of first human stem cell lines in 1998 followed by transplantation of first laboratory-grown internal organs in 1999 and creation of the first bioprinter in 2003 by the University of Missouri when they printed spheroids without the need of scaffolds, 3-D bioprinting became more conventionally used in medical field than ever before.
 So far, scientists have been able to print mini organoids and organs-on-chips that have rendered practical insights into the functions of a human body.
 Pharmaceutical companies are using these models to test drugs before moving on to animal studies.
-However, a fully functional and structurally similar organ hasn't been printed yet.
+However, a fully functional and structurally similar organ has not been printed yet.
 A team at University of Utah has reportedly printed ears and successfully transplanted those onto children born with defects that left their ears partially developed.

 Today hydrogels are considered the preferred choice of bio-inks for 3-D bioprinting since they mimic cells' natural ECM while also containing strong mechanical properties capable of sustaining 3-D structures.
 Furthermore, hydrogels in conjunction with 3-D bioprinting allow researchers to produce different scaffolds which can be used to form new tissues or organs.
 3-D printed tissues still face many challenges such as adding vasculature.
 Meanwhile, 3-D printing parts of tissues definitely will improve our understanding of the human body, thus accelerating both basic and clinical research.